inflect-framework/inflect-framework.github.io/docs/background.md

 The Kafka ecosystem is rich with open-source stream processing frameworks.

 While these frameworks differ in their specific implementations and features, they are all designed to support complex, stateful processing.
 And because of the diverse set of requirements for stream processing in production EDAs, large organizations often employ several different stream processing solutions alongside each other, each for different purposes.
 Stateful and complex stream processing needs are well-covered by existing options.
-However, we found that for the specific task of performing event transformations in order to keep microservices decoupled as event contracts change, these robust, general-purpose solutions may be overly complex, hard to learn, and resource-intensive.
+However, we found that for the specific task of performing stateless event transformations, including those meant to keep microservices decoupled as their event contracts change, these robust, general-purpose solutions may be overly complex, hard to learn, and resource-intensive.
 We discuss the reasons for this in the section below.

 <div style="display: flex; justify-content: center; align-items: center; margin-bottom: 20px; margin-top: 20px;">
   <img src='/diagrams/background/stream_processors.svg' alt="A list of stream processor providers"/>